video card

 figure 3. anatomy of a frame

 Figure 3 shows the anatomy of a frame.
 Each frame is created by starting in the top-left corner and moving to the right.
 When one line is complete, the next line begins, progressing from left to right.
 When all of the lines have been drawn, one frame is complete.
 The process then repeats.
 As well as the visual information, there is information that corresponds to horizontal and vertical timing.
 These are necessary to ensure that the image is drawn at the correct point!
-These timing signals can be broken down into a back porch, sync pulse and a front porch.
+These timing signals can be broken down into a front porch, sync pulse and back porch

 The front porch occurs after the line of video information has ended and blanks the signal, ready for the sync pulse that follows.
 The back porch occurs after the sync pulse and gives time for the beam (of a CRT) to move from right to left, ready for the next line.
 There is no beam with an LCD monitor but the timing still needs to be followed, to keep the timings correct.
 These pulses also apply to vertical timing.
 However, the back porch for the vertical signal is also needed for the beam to return not just from right to left but also to the top!

-Looking at table 3 we can see that each line needs to 800 pixels and lasting 31.777557100298 µs.
-I need to design a circuit to meet this criteria, it must know when 31.777557100298 µs has elapsed and the reset to 0.
+Looking at table 3 we can see that each line needs to be 800 pixels and last 31.777557100298 µs.
+To design a circuit to meet this criteria, it must know when 31.777557100298 µs has elapsed and then reset to 0.
 There are a lot of ways of achieving this but in any scenario, I need to create some form of counting circuit.
-800 in binary is 1100100000, which is a 10-bit number.
+640 in binary is 1010000000, which is a 10-bit number.
 What I will do is use three 4-bit counters and cascade them so that they form a 10-bit counter.

-To build my counter circuit, I will use three 74161.
+To build my counter circuit, I will use three 74161s.
 These can be chained together and they are synchronous counters.
 I will tie all of their clock pins together, making each count together.
 Since the 74161 is a 4-bit counter, it can count to 16.
 With the three cascaded together, the circuit will create a 12-bit counter, allowing me to count up to 4096!
-Therefore I will modify it to stop at 256 and reset back to 0.
 I will also tie all of the clear pins together, so that all of the counters are reset to 0 at the same time.
 To detect when I have reached the required numbers, I will connect the relevant outputs of the counters to gates, to get the required combination.

 HORIZONTAL

 I have a counter that counts from 0 to 4096.
-Now I need to modify it to count to 264 and then reset it to 0.
-I will use logic gates to detect when 264 has been reached.
-In binary, 264 is 100001000.
-If I connected a 9-input AND gate to the outputs of the counter and an inverter at the input of the 4th and 9th bit, the AND gate will have a 1 at its output when it has counted to 100001000.
+Now I need to modify it to count to 800 and then reset it to 0.
+I will use logic gates to detect when 800 has been reached.
+In binary, 800 is 1100100000.
+If I connected a 10-input AND gate to the outputs of the counter and an inverter at the input of the 1st, 2nd, 3rd, 4th, 5th, 7th and 8th bit, the AND gate will have a 1 at its output when it has counted to 1100100000.
 This will work but can be improved on with some optimisations.
-I could reduce this to just a 2-input AND gate!
-This is possible because I only really need to know when the 4th AND 9th bit is 1.
-Any 1s in the 5th, 6th, 7th and 8th bit are irrelevant because the counter will never count that high!
+I could reduce this to just a 3-input AND gate!
+This is possible because I only really need to know when the 6th, 9th AND 10th bit is 1.
+Any 1s at the 1st, 2nd, 3rd, 4th, 5th, 7th and 8th bit are irrelevant because the counter will never count that high!
 I could then connect the output to the clear pins of the 74161s.
 However, the clear pin is active low, so I would need to invert the output.
-However, there is another solution, to use a NAND gate to replace the separate AND and NOT gate.
-I will use a 7400, which contains four 2-input NAND gates.
-Now when 264 is reached both inputs of the NAND gate will be 1 and the output will be 0, causing the counter to reset to 0.
+However, another solution is to use a NAND gate to replace the separate AND and NOT gates.
+I will use a 7410, which contains three 3-input NAND gates.
+Now when 800 is reached the three inputs of the NAND gate will be 1 and the output will be 0, causing the counter to reset to 0.

 It would be good to check if the timing is correct.
 One way to do this is with a logic analyser.
-If you look at figure 4 you will see the results.
+If you look at figure 5 you will see the results.
 This shows that the scan line that I have generated is 26.42µs.
-I need 26.4µs, which will be close enough.
+I need 31.777557100298 µs, which will be close enough.

-Now that I have a counter that can count to 264 and then resets to 0, I need circuitry to detect when the front porch, sync pulse and back porch have been reached.
+Now that I have a counter that can count to 800 and then reset to 0, I need circuitry to detect when the front porch, sync pulse and back porch have been reached.
 I will use the same method of using NAND gates to achieve this.

-Now I need to add logic to detect when the counter has reached 200.
-200 in binary is 11001000.
-Using the same method as I did to detect when 264 had been reached, I need to detect when the 4th, 7th AND 8th bit has changed to a 1.
+Now I need to add logic to detect when the counter has reached 640.
+640 in binary is 1010000000.
+Using the same method as I did to detect when 800 had been reached, I need to detect when the 8th AND 10th bit has changed to a 1.
+As before, I will only check for the bits that need to be 1.
+Therefore I can use a 2-input NAND get to check the 8th and 10th bit.
+25.422045680238 µs.

 VERTICAL